gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Yeah, I'm aright," she replied, surprised at how steady her voice was.
 "Here's goes nothing."
-She slid down further until her hands were on Dockety's wrist and stretched her leg.
+She slid down further until her paws were on Dockety's wrist and stretched her leg.
 Was that the floor she could feel with her toe?
 She stretched even more.